Sunday, March 28, 2021

 It's a beautiful thing." -Lakeith Stanfield

 Ten years ago, almost to the very day, my friend Heidi and I began a game of creative tennis, and our rally continues to this day.
-Back and forth we have served a series of artistic renderings, each one based on the one that came before, in a mutually satisfying sense of one-upmanship that reveals exactly what makes our friendship tick.
+Back and forth we have served a series of artistic renderings, each one based on the one that came before, in a mutually satisfying game of one-upmanship that reveals exactly what makes our friendship tick.

 Most of these exchanges happened back on that fateful evening in 2011, but just last month, Heidi resurrected the game with a playful Valentine, and I returned her volley yesterday, which just happened to be her birthday.

-In a nutshell, we started with a photo of a table set for Heidi's birthday lunch, and manipulated it over and over again, creating a series of images that fit back into each other like a set of Russian nesting dolls.
+In a nutshell, we started with a (horribly blurry) photo of a table set for Heidi's birthday lunch, and manipulated it over and over again, creating a series of images that fit back into each other like a set of Russian nesting dolls.

 See all the stages and read more about how the project unfolded here.